ZeroaNinea/Kubernetes-Dashboard/README.md

 ```

-Alternatively you can use `kubectl proxy`:
+Alternatively, you can use `kubectl proxy`:

 ```sh
 kubectl proxy